-Let’s talk about something that’s annoying, but that you need to think about when considering a property purchase: taxation!
+Let’s talk about something rather annoying, but that you need to think about when considering a property purchase: taxation!
 What are the taxes on property in France?

 Your first tax step will take place with your notary, on the day of your purchase.